 Morgan: We have six policy priorities we’re focusing on through 2025, and that means there’s a lot of ground to cover—so if someone feels really passionate about child mental health, we’d love to welcome them to our coalition.
 What I really want to highlight here is that anyone can get involved in EarlyWell, no matter their level of experience.
 For example: If you’ve never considered yourself an advocate but you feel passionately about expanding access to doula and group prenatal care or strengthening the child mental health workforce, there’s a place for you in EarlyWell, and you can engage with the work on a level you feel comfortable with.

-Morgan: If you’re interested in getting involved, you can read more about our policy priorities on the EarlyWell page of our website and you can join the EarlyWell listserv for updates on the coalition and opportunities to get involved.
-You can also email me at morgan@ncchild.org
+If you are interested in learning more about EarlyWell or getting involved, you can read about our policy priorities on the EarlyWell page of our website and you can join the EarlyWell listserv for updates on the coalition and opportunities to get involved.
+For additional information, please contact NC Child Health Policy Manager Hannah Preston at hannah@ncchild.org.